 - Graduate from baby-food to solid food.
 In Hebrews, it says, “By this time you ought to be teachers, but you still have to be taught the elementary truths of God, all over again.
 You need milk, not solid food!”
 (See Hebrews 5:12).
-This just means that you need to graduate from being a Christian who has a “little baby” mindset of “Gimme gimme gimme!
+In context, the author of Hebrews is comparing the difference in faith in the Old and New Covenants.
+But still, we must graduate from being a Christian who has a “little baby” mindset of “Gimme gimme gimme!
 I’m right, you’re wrong!” to eventually, being strong enough to say to God, “Even if it hurts, I’m willing to do this for you, because I love you.”

 - Overcome evil with good.
 When I finally understood that God’s Spirit in me overcomes evil with good through me, everything changed (see Romans 12:21).
-Because of our flesh and unrenewed mindsets, it’s a natural reflex to want to get people back when they cause us harm—we wanna make them pay!
-However, according to God, that’s worthless.
+Because of the flesh and unrenewed mindsets, we can lean toward getting people back when they cause us harm.
+We can incorrectly think that we want to make them pay!
+But really, we don’t.
 The only real way to defeat evil is with good!
-This is exactly what Jesus did!
-So as we allow Him to help us respond when we get hurt, we can definitely get the job done as Christ sees fit!
+The only authentic way!
+This is exactly what Jesus did, so as we allow Him to help us respond when we get hurt, we can definitely get the job done as Christ, and the real you, sees fit!

 A prayer for you: Heavenly Father thank you for another day, I am all yours.
 With all the dumb stuff I’ve done in my past, I shouldn’t even be here.
 Thank you for loving me and protecting me.
 Right now, I lift up all who are reading this, directly to you.
 For those who are struggling to figure out what their purpose for living is, I ask that you help them understand it’s Christ IN them, living THROUGH them.
 Fill them up with confidence as they live Him out!
 GIVE THEM COURAGE!
 In Jesus’ name I pray, amen.